CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/08-etc.md

 ### JSON

 Postgres supports JSON, and there are two types for storing JSON data: `json`, and `jsonb`.
-To get your feet wet with this data type, and to learn a little more about why `jsonb` would be preferable, check out our [Intro to JSON in PostgreSQL course](../../courses/beyond-basics/qjsonintro/) right here in the Learning Portal.
+To get your feet wet with these two types, and to learn a little more about why `jsonb` would be preferable, check out our [Intro to JSON in PostgreSQL course](../../courses/beyond-basics/qjsonintro/) right here in the Learning Portal.